 “That was the worst year of my life,” Nicole says.
 “I was 18 years old and all I did was skate.
 I was bored and felt unproductive, and I felt my brain cells dying.
 My parents always supported me in my education; they also considered skating to be a reward as I was growing up so that I would bring home good grades.
 I always loved to go to school, I loved learning, and I always loved math and science.”

-Rajic enjoyed Fordham, taking classes at the school’s pastoral Rose Hill campus for her first three years, and then transferring to the Lincoln Center campus on the west side of Manhattan.
+Rajic enjoyed Fordham, taking classes at the school’s pastoral Rose Hill campus for her first year, and then transferring to the Lincoln Center campus on the west side of Manhattan.
 She chose Fordham and the Gabelli School in part because of the location.
 She had been training hard with her coach, Igor Krokavec, over the bridge in Hackensack, New Jersey, and wanted to continue with that routine during her college years.
 “I didn’t want to change my entire life,” she explains.

 Still, she was interested in taking her studies seriously, especially as she was set on getting an analytics-focused education.
 “I actually applied to college as an engineer because I liked math and science.
 I got into a couple of engineering programs, but I didn’t really think I wanted to be an engineer, and I thought the career prospects for math majors were mostly in academia.
 I chose the Gabelli School because I figured business would be a practical application of math.”
 Of the many business majors at Gabelli (including the business of sports), Rajic decided to major in finance because she “liked the more quantitative side of things.
 I found myself graduating more towards pricing, modeling and valuations,” she adds.
 Rajic’s favorite professors were Joseph Zirpolo and James McCann, both industry professionals, who focused on practical applications of finance.